 Given that labor is typically 25 to 35 percent of the total project cost and the wage rate difference, combined with the better productivity, cannot account for the 4 percent overall project cost savings, we did a deeper dive to determine the source of these cost savings.
 The costs of materials (e.g., equipment steel, concrete, pipe, wire, etc.) are generally competitively sourced.
 Therefore, significant differences in the materials costs are generally not big contributors to the lower project costs.
 Cost savings on projects generally come from some efficiency gains in the field coming from some combination of lower labor, construction supervision, and construction indirect costs and/or efficiency gains in office costs coming from lower project management, engineering/design, and project definition costs.
-Looking at both field and office costs and controlling for project scope, size, and ratio of equipment and bulks (steel, pipe, concrete and electrical), we found that union projects had both lower field and office costs versus the materials installed, on average, than projects that used open shop labor.
+Looking at both field and office costs and controlling for project scope, size, and ratio of equipment and bulks (steel, pipe, concrete and electrical), as shown in Table 2 below, we found that union projects have both lower field and office costs versus the materials installed, on average, than projects that use either mixed or open shop labor.
 The savings come from labor as well as other construction costs (e.g., construction supervision and construction indirect costs) and lower project management costs that contribute to the lower office costs.